How to Build a Scalable AI App Without Lovable or Other AI App Builders

 | Anthropic Claude Sonnet 4.6 | $3.00 / $15.00 | ~3,252 | ~952 |

-This is why direct API integration is attractive.
-You can ship meaningful AI features with very small initial spend, then optimize prompt size and caching as usage grows.
+This is why I like direct integrations early.
+You can launch on a small budget, then optimize prompt size and caching once usage is real.

-If you want to see how this approach maps to my own work, check my work page or AI integration service notes.
-If you want to build something interesting together, reach out.
+If you want to see how this maps to my own projects, check my work page or AI integration service notes.
+If you want to build something together, reach out.